dgerabagi/aiascent-dev/flattened_repo.md

 ${markdownFormattingInstruction}`
 };

-// C49: New prompts for decoupled suggestion generation const suggestionSystemPrompts = {
+// C89: New persona-aware suggestion prompts
+const suggestionSystemPrompts = {
+    page: {
-    page: `Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
+        default: `Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
 Respond ONLY with a valid JSON array of strings.
 Do not include any other text, explanation, or markdown formatting.
 Your entire response must be parseable as JSON.

 Example of a PERFECT response:
 ["What is the main benefit of this feature?", "How does this compare to other methods?"]`,
+        career_transitioner: `You are an AI assistant helping a career-transitioning professional.
+Analyze the following lesson content and generate 2-4 insightful questions they might ask to understand its strategic value and practical application in a business context.
+Focus on questions about ROI, team impact, and professional development.
+Respond ONLY with a valid JSON array of strings.`,
+        underequipped_graduate: `You are an AI assistant helping a recent graduate.
+Analyze the following lesson content and generate 2-4 clear, foundational questions they might ask to solidify their understanding and see how this skill applies to getting a job.
+Focus on "what is," "why does it matter," and "how do I use this" questions.
+Respond ONLY with a valid JSON array of strings.`,
+        young_precocious: `You are an AI assistant helping a young, ambitious learner.
+Analyze the following lesson content and generate 2-4 deep, probing questions they might ask to explore the underlying principles, advanced applications, or creative potential of the concept.
+Focus on "what if," "how does it work at a deeper level," and "what's the next step to mastery" questions.
+Respond ONLY with a valid JSON array of strings.`, },
     conversation: `Your ONLY task is to analyze the following conversation history and generate 2-4 insightful follow-up questions the user might ask next.
 The goal is to continue the current conversational thread.
 Respond ONLY with a valid JSON array of strings.
 Do not include any other text, explanation, or markdown formatting.
 Your entire response must be parseable as JSON.

 Example of a PERFECT response: